hack-duke/hackduke-judging-slack-scraper/README.md

 ```

 ## Notes
-All logs before 1476408117000 are discarded because they occur before the official start time and were a part of testing.
+All logs before 1476408117000 are discarded because they occur before the official start time.